ds2-lab/LambdaFS-Benchmarking/README.md

 ## Running the Application

+All (Java) commands related to executing the benchmarking utility must be executed from the root directory of the local repository.
+On the publicly available AMIs, this is the `/home/ubuntu/repos/LambdaFS-BenchmarkingUtility` directory.

 This software can be run in two modes: `distributed` and `non-distributed` mode. `distributed` mode is enabled by default but can be disabled by passing the `-n` flag, which is recommended for basic testing and debugging.
 All of the commands below include the `-n` flag, but the same exact commands could be used with the `-n` flag ommitted to run the application in `distributed` mode.

 ### **The General Command Format**

-This software can be executed with the following command:
+This software can be executed with the following command (from the root of the benchmarking repository):
 ``` sh
 java -Dlog4j.configuration=file:<PATH TO LOCAL LambdaFS-Benchmark-Utility REPO>/src/main/resources/log4j.properties \
 -Dsun.io.serialization.extendedDebugInfo=true -Xmx2g -Xms2g -XX:+UseConcMarkSweepGC -XX:+UnlockDiagnosticVMOptions \